-The Company's shares trade on the Italian Stock Exchange and the Mexican Stock Exchange; the Company's American Depositary Securities ("ADS") trade on the New York Stock Exchange.
+The Company's shares trade on the Italian Stock Exchange and the Mexican Stock Exchange; its American Depositary Securities ("ADS") trade on the New York Stock Exchange.

-These Consolidated Condensed Interim Financial Statements were approved for issuance by the Company's Board of Directors on August 5, 2020.
+These Consolidated Condensed Interim Financial Statements were approved for issuance by the Company's Board of Directors on November 4, 2020.